Neuronized Priors for Bayesian Sparse Linear Regression: Sampling and Optimization with Neuronized Priors

 \end{proposition}

-There is the other computational advantage of using the ReLU activation function.
-When sampling $\bw$ in a Gibbs step, the conditional posterior distribution can be decomposed as a product of some independent Gaussian densities so that it avoids the numerical inversion of the $p\times p$ matrix $\widetilde\Sigma$ in \eqref{eq:w_Gibbs}.
-Note that the mean vector $\widetilde\mu$ and the covariance matrix $\widetilde\Sigma$ in \eqref{eq:w_Gibbs} can be expressed as
+There is another computational advantage of using the ReLU activation function.
+When sampling $\bw$ in a Gibbs step, the conditional posterior distribution can be decomposed as a product of independent Gaussian densities so that the numerical inversion of the $p\times p$ matrix $\widetilde\Sigma$ in \eqref{eq:w_Gibbs} can be avoided.
+We can rewrite that